 In honour of the iconic 1996 Leo and Claire’s Romeo + Juliet film, I’m building a Sangria in an unconventional way.
 Combining Rosé wine, Tequila Blanco, Watermelon and Pimms, this will be your next favourite Sangria of Summer, or Spring or Valentine’s Day!
 Check out all the details below so you can build this at home!

 Want to see this TV Segment live in action?
-Make sure to click the photo below to direct you to all the fun on TV.
+Make sure to follow this LINK attached!

 Building this Unconventional Rosé Sangria

 We all know the ill-fated love story of Romeo and Juliet, but the 1996 film adaption by Baz Luhrmann is truly unconventional.
 He did such a wonderful and creative job combining the traditional story into this modern take in Verona, California.